erickgalinkin/erickgalinkin.github.io/about.markdown

 I believe that **geometry** is a powerful mathematical tool for these problems, and particularly the resolution of uncertainty, so I also aim to work on issues in that field.

 Because of how much attention artificial intelligence has received and my background in security, I'm also pursuing research in **Security of AI**.
-This includes research on privacy attacks, poisoning attacks, and yes, adversarial examples.
+This includes research on privacy attacks, poisoning attacks, and adversarial examples.

 I'm deeply invested in **AI ethics** -- I spent a year with the [Montreal AI Ethics Institute](montrealethics.ai) working on lowering the barrier to entry for algorithmic accountability, and I co-hosted the first ever algorithmic bias bug bounty with the DEF CON AI Village and Twitter.
-Further, I'm interested in **AI Policy and Regulation** both as a vehicle for advancing AI ethics principles and as part of my advocacy work for Rapid7.
+Further, I'm interested in **AI Policy and Regulation** both as a vehicle for advancing AI ethics principles.

 The philosophy that underpins all of my research is that computers are, and should be, a tool for improving life for everyone.